Scope of this privacy statement

 How we share and disclose your information

-- To protect the property, rights, and safety of Accenture Federal Services, our clients, or the public, including to protect against fraud and malicious activity;
+To protect and defend the legal rights, safety, and security of AFS, our affiliates, users, or the public, including to protect against fraud and malicious activity; and

 Your control over your information

 You may be entitled, where provided for under applicable law, to certain rights regarding your personal information.
 These rights could include one or more of the following:

 Request access to the personal information we process about you: this right entitles you to know whether we hold personal information about you and, if we do, to obtain information on and a copy of the specific pieces and categories of personal information.